Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 @subsection occt_ocaf_4_2 The Application

 As a container for your data framework, you need a document, and your document must be contained in your application.
-This application will be a class inheriting from TDocStd_Application.
+This application will be a class inheriting from *TDocStd_Application*.

 @subsubsection occt_ocaf_4_2_1 Creating an application

 To create an application, use the following syntax.

-**Example**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 Handle(TDocStd_Application) app
 = new MyApplication_Application ();
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Note that MyApplication_Application is a class, which you have to create and which will inherit from TDocStd_Application.
+Note that *MyApplication_Application* is a class, which you have to create and which will inherit from *TDocStd_Application*.

 @subsubsection occt_ocaf_4_2_2 Creating a new document

-To the application which you declared in the previous example (4.2.1), you must add the document *doc *as an argument of TDocStd_Application::NewDocument.
+To the application which you declared in the previous example (4.2.1), you must add the document *doc* as an argument of *TDocStd_Application::NewDocument*.

-**Example**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 Handle(TDocStd_Document) doc;
 app->NewDocument("NewDocumentFormat", doc);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 @subsubsection occt_ocaf_4_2_3 Retrieving the application to which the document belongs

 To retrieve the application containing your document, you use the syntax below.

-**Example**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 app = Handle(TDocStd_Application)::DownCast
 (doc->Application());